Chrastek/Projekt-DE2/labs/02-gpio/README.md

 3. Find the difference between a variable and pointer in C. What mean notations `*variable` and `&variable`?

-A'variable' in C is a named space in memory where we can store a data.
+A `variable` in C is a named space in memory where we can store a data.
 Notation `*variable` is called `*pointer` and it can reserves defined space in memory.
 It contains address of variable not its value.
 Notation `&variable` returns address of variable where is stored in memory.